DREAMING IN SUBTITLES

 “You should know, you brought me here.
 If you agree to the conditions, your experiences will be prolonged with a new life.
 I don’t understand why, you’ve suffered enough, but it’s not for me to understand.”
 I opened my mouth, but no sound came out.
 A deal with Death seemed like a bad idea, the kind smarter people warn you about.
 “You think your life would have been better if you’d known more, acting sooner.
 Wishing for foresight before your time.
 A story where you’re the hero.”

 “No,” I said.
 “There’s more to it!”
 But he was right.
 Those were my deepest desires.
 I just didn’t like them lumped in sentences short enough to fit on a postcard.
 It made me feel as insignificant as I was.
 “What would be the point of living again?
-I get a chance to watch the lives around me fall apart.”
+Another chance to watch the lives around me fall apart?
+I was a stupid kid.
+There were so many times I could’ve. . .
+But I didn’t know!
+If I go back, I’d still end up here, wouldn’t I?”
 Death didn’t answer.
 Coward.
+“All the good intentions in the world don’t matter when the moment’s gone.
+Oh, but good thing I was stubborn before I abandoned my daughter and died.”

-“Lying in bed, thinking of your failures.”
-Death said.
+“Lying in bed, thinking of your failures,” Death said.
 “You’re not alone in that.
-Sometimes that’s when people call me, asking for it all to end.
+Sometimes that’s when people call to me, asking for it all to end.
 Well, you are different.
 I haven’t been slapped before.
 That was new.”

 “You deserve it,” I said.

 “You misunderstand your choice.
 You can come with me and leave the suffering, or you can try again.
 This time burdened with the memories you’ve been bitter over all these years.”
 I sat up straighter.
-Death looked like he expected me to say something, but I wasn’t about to interrupt, not when things might move in my favor.
+Death seemed to expect me to speak, but I wasn’t about to interrupt, not when things might move in my favor.
 “This life would be over.
-No coming back to this point again.”
+No coming back to this point.”

 “You mean I won’t end like this?”
 I looked around the room, a place I never wanted to see again.